Invertee/CoinbasePro-Powershell/README.md

 * Invoke-CoinbaseProDeposit - Deposit funds from payment method or coinbase account. *(Requires transfer permission)*
 ##### Margin
 * Get-CoinbaseProMarginInfo - Get information about your margin profile, such as your current equity percentage. *(Requires view or trade permission)*
-* Get-CoinbaseProBuyingPower - Get your buying power and selling power for a particular product. *(Requires view or trade permission)*
+* Get-CoinbaseProMarginBuyingPower - Get your buying power and selling power for a particular product. *(Requires view or trade permission)*
-* Get-CoinbaseProWithdrawalPower - Returns the max amount of currency that you can withdraw from your margin profile. *(Requires view or trade permission)*
+* Get-CoinbaseProMarginWithdrawalPower - Returns the max amount of currency that you can withdraw from your margin profile. *(Requires view or trade permission)*

 #### Authenticating with API key
 Keys and secrets are only stored in memory and should be passed to the module when running commands.